 Prospectus Defense.
-Upon successful completion of the first two semesters and performance in courses at a level substantially above the quality expected of J.D. candidates, the Graduate Studies Committee shall constitute a doctoral committee consisting of three faculty members, including the student's supervisor and a member from a department outside of the law school.
-In the third semester of enrollment, the student will present a research prospectus to his or her doctoral committee, and complete a successful oral defense of the prospectus before the doctoral committee.
-Students may petition to accelerate the prospectus defense to the first year, or delay it to the fourth semester.
-Petitions to accelerate or delay the prospectus defense will be granted or denied by the Executive Director of Graduate Programs, on recommendation of the student's supervisor and committee.
+Upon successful completion of the first two semesters and performance in courses at a level substantially above the quality expected of J.D. candidates, the S.J.D.

+Committee shall constitute a doctoral committee consisting of three faculty members which may include a single faculty member from a division outside of the law school.
+In the third semester of enrollment, the student will present a research prospectus to his or her doctoral committee and complete a successful defense of the prospectus before the doctoral committee.
+Students may petition to accelerate the prospectus defense to the first semester or delay it to the fourth semester.
+Petitions to accelerate or delay the prospectus defense will be granted or denied by the Director of the S.J.D.
+Program on recommendation of the student's supervisor and committee.

-Upon successful completion of the oral defense and acceptance of the prospectus by a student's doctoral committee, the Graduate Studies Committee shall allow the students to proceed in the program.
-If a student fails to successfully complete the oral defense, and/or the student's doctoral committee does not accept the Prospectus, the student will be discontinued from the program.
-Students who fail may appeal that decision to the Executive Director of Graduate Programs who, in consultation with the Dean, will give a final decision on any appeal.
+Upon successful completion of the defense and acceptance of the prospectus by a student's doctoral committee, the S.J.D.
+Committee shall allow the students to proceed in the program.
+If a student fails to successfully complete the prospectus defense and/or the student's doctoral committee does not accept the prospectus, the student will be discontinued from the program.
+Students who fail may appeal that decision to the Director of S.J.D.
+Program who, in consultation with the Graduate Studies Committee, will give a final decision on any appeal.
 Any student dismissed from the program may not reapply.

 Dissertation Completion Process.
-After a student has completed and passed the prospectus defense, the student may continue research and writing under the supervision of his or her committee, subject to the residency and enrollment requirements outlined above.
-In their seventh semester, students must declare their intent to schedule their oral defense examination of their dissertation.
-The oral defense and submission of a final dissertation will take place during the student's eighth semester, unless for exceptional circumstances an extension is granted by the Graduate Studies Committee.
+After a student has completed and passed the prospectus defense, the student may continue research and writing under the supervision of his or her committee subject to the residency and enrollment requirements outlined above.
+No later than their seventh semester, students must declare their intent to schedule their oral defense examination of their dissertation.
+The defense and submission of a final dissertation will take place during the student's eighth semester unless, under exceptional circumstances, an extension is granted by the S.J.D.
+Committee.

-After the oral defense, and examination of the dissertation, the student's committee may rule as follows: Full pass; Pass with minor revisions required; Pass with major revisions required; Fail.
+After the prospectus defense and examination of the dissertation, the student's committee may rule as follows: Full pass; pass with minor revisions required; pass with major revisions required; or fail.
 The decision of the committee to grant a pass, or a pass requiring any sort of revision, is not appealable.
-The decision to fail a candidate in his or her dissertation will result in immediate dismissal from the SJD program.
+The decision to fail a candidate in his or her dissertation will result in immediate dismissal from the S.J.D. program and granting of the LL.M terminal degree.
 The decision of the committee to fail a candidate may be appealed to the Executive Director of Graduate Programs who, in consultation with the Dean, will give a final decision on any appeal.
 Any student dismissed from the program may not reapply.

-In his or her final semester, a candidate shall submit and successfully defend in an oral examination a dissertation in the form of a monograph or a series of closely related essays suitable for publication and constituting a substantial contribution to knowledge in its intended field.
-To graduate, the student must submit a final copy of his or her dissertation, along with his or her committee's final approval, as directed by the Executive Director of Graduate Programs.
+In his or her final semester, a candidate shall submit and successfully defend in an oral examination his or her dissertation in the form of a monograph or a series of closely related essays suitable for publication and constituting a substantial contribution to knowledge in its intended field.
+To graduate, the student must submit a final copy of his or her dissertation along with his or her committee's final approval as directed by the Executive Director of S.J.D.
+Programs.